ginstrom/paladin-novel/manuscript/chapter-20.md

 "And there's one more thing," the messenger added, consulting another scroll.
 "A delegation from Millhaven arrived yesterday, seeking audience.
 They claim to represent the merchant guilds."

-Gond’s expression didn’t change, but a new alertness entered his eyes.
+Gond's expression didn't change, but a new alertness entered his eyes.
 "Millhaven, you say?
 And they arrived *yesterday*?"
 The timing, as always, was suspect.
 "Something about them troubles you.
 What did you feel?"

 "Nothing I can put my finger on, Lord Gond... just a feeling.
 They're too smooth, their eyes too quick.
 And they don't carry the smell of incense, more like... old coin and something else I can't name."